cskelk789/Automated-ELK-Stack-Deployment/README.md

 [View status of Metricbeat Module](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/Kibana%20Beats%20Related/Metricbeat_module_Status.png)

 These Beats allow us to collect the following information from each machine:
 - Filebeat is used to collect log files from very specific files from remote machines.
-For example logs from Apache, Microsft Azure tools, web servers and MySQL databases.
+For example logs from Apache, Microsft Azure tools, the Nginx web servers and MySQL databases.
 - Metericbeat is used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.

 ### How to use the Ansible Build?